jeremyvlegros/jeremyvlegros/tests/variables.md

 ## Jekyll filter `slugify`

+I suspect this thing to only work in HTML but I won't rely on it ...

 "Dummy > something > something" :

 - value                         : {{ "Dummy > something > something" | slugify }}